 Topics to be covered:

-For a prior understanding of the topic, kindly go through the video
+For a prior understanding of the topic, kindly go through this video on Hypervisor:

 What is Cloud Computing?